John Owen (bishop of St Davids)

 John Owen (24 August 1854 – 4 November 1926) was professor of Welsh at St David's College and Dean of St Asaph.
 He became the Bishop of St David's in 1897.

 Born at Ysgubor Wen, Caernarfonshire (Gwynedd), his father Griffith Owen was a Welsh Calvinistic Methodist.
 Though he never deviated from his own loyalties, he watched his son's career as an Anglican with great pride.
 Owen's mother, Ann Jones from Aberdaron, could not easily reconcile herself to her son becoming an Anglican, however, nor could she wholly accept the fact that he married an English wife.

 In 1872, Owen was awarded a mathematical scholarship at Jesus College, Oxford, where he read classics and mathematics.
+He graduated B.A. in 1876 (promoted to M.A. in 1879).

 As a graduate, he began a teaching career at Botwnnog grammar school.
 Whilst at Botwnnog, Owen discovered an interest in the Anglicanism and was gradually drawn towards ordination, though he decided to teach for a few years until he was sure of his vocation.

 As a respected educator, Owen was appointed Professor of Welsh at St David's College, Lampeter (now the University of Wales Trinity Saint David), in 1879 and committed himself in two respects: he would advance the study of the Welsh language at the college and would aim to be ordained before, or soon after, joining the college.
 In both respects he was successful and was ordained deacon in 1879 and priest in 1880.

 In 1889, A. G. Edwards, newly appointed Bishop of St Asaph, invited Owen to join him as dean.
 At St Asaph, Owen maintained an interest in education and his colleagues nominated him to serve on the charter committee of the nascent University of Wales, established in 1891, which gave him a new emphasis to his existing interest in higher education.